pierfarrugia/text_overflow/README.md

 # text overflow

-Web design is often broken but too big or too small content.
+Web design is often broken by too big or too small content.

 If we are managing content, it's quite easy to re-write part to have good amount of text, good number of images at right sizes to maintain web design on different screen sizes.